fxamacker/cbor/README.md

 * SortCTAP2Canonical [(CTAP2 Canonical CBOR)](https://fidoalliance.org/specs/fido-v2.0-id-20180227/fido-client-to-authenticator-protocol-v2.0-id-20180227.html#ctap2-canonical-cbor-encoding-form): same as SortBytewiseLexical.
 * SortCoreDeterministic: same as SortBytewiseLexical.

-Encoder has 3 types of options for floating-point data.
-ShortestFloatMode, InfConvertMode, and NaNConvertMode.
+Encoder has 3 types of options for floating-point data: ShortestFloatMode, InfConvertMode, and NaNConvertMode.

 __Encoder's ShortestFloatMode__ can be: